 Additional photographs on my travel photography web site:

-Next time I think the carry-on bag probably has to carry more than camera equipment but for day two it starts with a shopping trip to get underwear, a couple of T-Shirts and shirts.
-In the end, the luggage did get delivered the next day.
+Next time I think the carry-on bag probably has to carry more than camera equipment!
+Day two starts with a shopping trip to get some clothes.
+In the end, luck was with us and the luggage was delivered the next day.

 Click the thumbnail for larger image and slide presentation.

 From the Old Town Centre we would talk down to the river, pass through the Powder Gate, one of the original city gates to the town, and cross the the famous iconic Charles Bridge.
 The bridge is known for its many fine old statues.

 At the other end of the bridge are two gate towers that lead to The Lesser Quarter.
 It really means the Little Side and refers to the town that sits below the castle which is smaller than the larger old town centre on the other side of the river.

 Up the hill is the Prague Castle which towers overall the area.
 The Castle is the former home of Bohemia's kings and now the official residence of the Czech Republic's President.

 Glenn had two visits to the Castle.
 On his first, he tripped on a small ledge, fell and destroyed his camera lens.
 Ouch for the fall and ouch for the expense of replacing the lens.